 Total Expenses are $164,208 under budget.

 Marketing and Public Relations is under budget through May by $262,869 due to timing of advertising placement in relation to when we budget for the expense.
-We anticipate having some of these expenses utilizes in the month of June.
+We anticipate having some of these expenses utilized in the month of June.

 2015 -2016 General Fund Budget

 Krantz presented the proposed 2015 – 2016 General Fund budget.
-He noted that due to the scheduled opening of most of the Destination Riverbanks projects throughout the 2015-2016 fiscal year, preparing the General Fund budget proved to be a little more complicated and a number of revenue and expense challenges.
-Chief among these is attendance – the foundation of the Zoo’s earned revenue.
-Equally important is visitor per capita spending, which has been steadily increasing over the past two years due to the success of the fee-based attractions and SSA.
+He noted that due to the scheduled opening of most of the Destination Riverbanks projects throughout the 2015-2016 fiscal year, preparing the General Fund budget proved to be a little more complicated and created a number of revenue and expense challenges.
+Chief among these challenges is attendance – the foundation of the Zoo’s earned revenue.
+Equally important is visitor per capita spending, which has been steadily increasing over the past two years due to the success of the fee-based attractions and SSA sales.
 Conversely, the expense side will be impacted by increases in personnel and operating costs related to the new exhibits and facilities.
 Based upon these challenges, the Commission’s Finance Committee and staff are recommending a conservative budget that reflects $12,615,906 in total revenue, an increase of $1,014,471 over the current fiscal year budget.

 Overall, the increase in revenue is related to adjustments made as a result of actual 2014-15 budget performance as well as increasing the attendance projection to 1,100,000.
 We are also projecting a conservative visitor per cap expenditure of $4.35.
 The per cap number provides some cushion if revenue and/or expenses projections prove to be incorrect, since currently the admission’s per cap stands at $4.70.
 Additional cushion is available through the Commission and Society’s combined undesignated reserves, which currently stand at over $2 million.